-If you want to “dress up” your ANZAC biscuits, although I suspect that they won’t last long straight out of the oven!
-You could drizzle some chocolate over them.
-These are great lunch box fillers but they are also a great gift idea too!
+If you want to "dress up" your ANZAC biscuits, you could drizzle some chocolate over them.
+These are great lunch box fillers but also a great gift idea too!

-If your family prefers a chunkier oat texture – then I would suggest adding 3/4 of the oats at step 4 and then add the remaining 1/4 just before scooping for oven trays and mix oats in with aid of spatula.
+If your family prefers a chunkier oat texture - then I would suggest adding ¾ of the oats at step 4 and then add the remaining ¼ just before scooping for oven trays and mix oats in with aid of the spatula.

 - 130g butter, cubed